zenomt/rtmp-errata-addenda/rtmp-uris.md

 Often an RTMP client connects to a server to perform a specific operation on a specific secondary resource, such as to publish to or play from a named stream.
-In these cases where the intended operation and secondary resource are unambiguous, and in the absence of other arrangements between the client and server, the secondary resource **MAY** be identified by the `fragment` component.
+In cases where the kind of secondary resource and the intended operation are unambiguous, and in the absence of other arrangements between the client and server, the secondary resource **MAY** be identified by the `fragment` component.
 The `fragment` **SHOULD** be percent-decoded before being used in